- Small to midsize companies looking for cost-effective healthcare must make changes from the bottom up.

 Experience freedom of choice with a group captive plan from Roundstone.
 Our advisors and Cost Savings Investigators can work with you to design a plan that addresses your company’s employee benefits needs and fits your healthcare budget.

-Contact Roundstone today to learn how you could save thousands on your health insurance costs and provide better coverage for your employees.
+Contact Roundstone today to learn how you could save thousands on your health insurance costs and provide better coverage for your employees through a self-funded health insurance plan.

 Material for this article was drawn from the Medical Captive Forum 2022 webinar How Employers and Employees Can Beat the High Cost of Health Care Together.
 Our thanks go to panelists Thomas Campanella, Marshall Allen, and Chas Rhoades.